Long COVID: Symptoms, risk factors, and treatment options explained

 - Incorporation of gentle physical activity: Participation in light physical activities, such as walking or stretching, can aid in maintaining mobility and enhancing circulation.
 Individuals are advised to refrain from engaging in strenuous workouts that may exacerbate fatigue.

 - Support for mental health: The practice of relaxation techniques, including meditation, deep breathing exercises, or yoga, is recommended.
-Maintaining connections with friends and family is important, and individuals should consider seeking bulk-billed mental health plan if they experience anxiety, depression, or stress.
+Maintaining connections with friends and family is important, and individuals should consider speaking to a GP about a mental health treatment plan if they experience anxiety, depression, or stress.

 - Documentation of symptoms: The maintenance of a journal for recording symptoms, potential triggers, and improvements is advisable.
 Such documentation can assist healthcare providers in customising treatment plans based on the individual's experiences.